kubernetes-study-guide/Kubernetes-Study-Guide/14_DaemonSet/README.md

 kube-proxy    3         3         3       3            3           <none>                        4m45s
 ```

-Note, a kubecluster built with kubeadm has kubemasters that also doubles as kubeworkers, but that's only for running internal kubernetes pods.
+Note, a kubeadm provisioned kubecluster has kubemasters that also doubles as kubeworkers, but that's only for running internal kubernetes related pods.

 ```bash
 root@kube-master:~# kubectl get pods -o wide --namespace=kube-system | grep proxy